ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 2. The {{site.data.keyword.cos_short}} and {{site.data.keyword.databases-for-postgresql}} private endpoint gateways to data services.
 3. The strongSwan open source IPsec gateway software is used on-premises to establish the VPN connection with the cloud environment.
 4. A VPC/VPN Gateway is provisioned to allow private connectivity between on-premises resources and cloud resources.
-6. The on-premises DNS resolver is connected to the cloud DNS Resolver Location to allow tls access to cloud resources including [access to service endpoints using VPN](https://{DomainName}/docs/vpc?topic=vpc-build-se-connectivity-using-vpn)
+6. The on-premises DNS resolver is connected to the cloud DNS Resolver Location to allow tls access to cloud resources including [access to virtual private endpoint gateways](https://{DomainName}/cloud/blog/creating-virtual-private-endpoint-gateways-with-terraform) through a VPN.

 ## Before you begin
 {: #vpc-site2site-vpn-prereqs}

 This tutorial requires:
 * {{site.data.keyword.cloud_notm}} CLI,
-   * {{site.data.keyword.vpc_short}} plugin (`vpc-infrastructure`),
+   * {{site.data.keyword.vpc_short}} plugin (`schematics`),
 * `jq` to query JSON files,
 * `git` to clone source code repository to optionally deploy an example microservice application,
 * `Terraform CLI` to optionally run Terraform on your desktop instead of the Schematics service